Connecting Japan’s Farmers to the World In Support of Sustainable Agriculture

 The first step is for me to become the most influential farmer in my native Japan.

-As farmers, we are professional businessmen and women who produce the food our families, communities, and the world needs.
-To support my work as a Japanese farmer, I recently founded the Japan Biotech Crop Network.
+comme les agriculteurs, we are professional businessmen and women who produce the food our families, communities, and the world needs.
+To support my work as a Japanese farmer, I recently founded le Japan Biotech Crop Network.
 Our mission is to build a stable and sustainable supply of food and feed for our country while reducing the burden that agriculture puts on the environment.
 We will accomplish this through honest conversations about sound science and smart technology, leading to policy recommendations that serve the long-term interests of farmers and consumers.

 Unlike many farmers, I haven’t spent my life in food production.
-I’ve worked as a firefighter, a singer, and an information-technology professional.
-In 2008, I was on the board of an IT venture company in Tokyo when the bankruptcy of the Lehman Brothers sent shock waves through the global economy.
+I’ve worked as a firefighter, une singer, and an information-technology professional.
+Dans 2008, I was on the board of an IT venture company in Tokyo when the bankruptcy of the Lehman Brothers sent shock waves through the global economy.

 As I moved into agriculture, I noticed that populist politics and scientific illiteracy affect farming in profound ways—and make it harder for Japan to grow the food that it needs.
 Too many policies are the result of what sounds popular to the non-farming public rather than what makes sense for the good of the nation, and many of these blunders depend on low levels of education and scientific knowledge.